 “I know.
 I'm so sorry.
 There's more to tell you.
 Give me a moment?”

-Ray sat down a little closer to Stephen than before.
+Ray sat down, a little closer to Stephen than before.

-“Stevie, when you told me you were gay and that you, er, liked me that way, it was a shock.
+“Stevie, when you told me you're gay and that you, er, liked me that way, it was a shock.
 You must have realised it would be.
 All these years I never knew you were gay.
 We discovered girls together, didn't we?
 All those late night chats about this girl's knockers or that girl's arse?
 I thought you were straight.
 Look, I'm not blaming you, you never lied to me, but I thought you were straight.
 How long ago did you know you weren't?”

-He paused and looked across at Ray, checking to see if he was traumatised by this conversation, but Ray was looking at him with a little smile.
+He paused, and looked across at Ray, checking to see if he was traumatised by this conversation, but Ray was looking at him with a little smile.
 So he continued.

 “Don't freak on me, but you've asked and I'm going to tell you.
-Look, I'm a guy like any other guy and it doesn't take much to get me, er, aroused.
+Look, I'm a guy like any other guy, and it doesn't take much to get me, er, aroused.
 And I, er, relieve myself sometimes.
 You know that, and I know you do it too.
 Don't deny it.
 You also know that, er, manual relief works best if you think thoughts that, er, help it on its way.
 I don't know what you think of, but I've tried thinking of girls, with and without clothes on, and I have to tell you it doesn't work nearly as well as thinking about boys.”

 He paused again to check on the effect he was having.
 He didn't want to risk another violent response from the much larger boy.
 But the much larger boy was still smiling at him.

 “For a long time I assumed I just wasn't far enough through puberty yet.
-Like everything else about me it would be changing very shortly, and any day now I'd find girls sexy.
+Like everything else about me, it would be changing very shortly, and any day now I'd find girls sexy.
 But it didn't happen.
-I'm twenty now; I reckon it's not going to happen, is it?”
+I'm twenty now, I reckon it's not going to happen, is it?”

 Stevie was clearly expecting some kind of response.
+Ray said:

-Ray said: “So, how long ago did you decide you were gay?”
+“So, how long ago did you decide you were gay?”